ls1intum/Artemis/docs/admin/setup/pyris.rst

 ^^^^^^^^^^^^^

 - A server/VM or local machine
-- Docker installed on the machine (Needed for Docker Setup)
+- Docker installed on the machine (Required for Docker Setup)

 Installation Steps
 ^^^^^^^^^^^^^^^^^^